Player research, kept clear.

 Now — player experience design (escape)

-Applying the player research to information scaffolding—the order, amount, and form of text cues—so players can reach answers on their own and quiet coordination can emerge naturally.
-Notes live in Case studies.
+Applying player research to structured discovery so players can reach answers on their own.
+Notes here: Case studies.

 Next — games as artistic expression